1. Home

 When creating/editing your product, you need to ensure you’re creating a physical product.
 This will give you the important ‘shipping’ options.

 The first step would then be to set your product’s pricing.
-In this case, we’re wanting our product to be free, so we’ll create a ‘One-time fee’ for zero amount.
-To learn how to set up the pricing of your products, see our dedicated helpdesk article here.
+In this case, we’re wanting our product to be free, so we’ll create a ‘One-time fee’ for zero amount by keying in “0” or “0.00”.

-Once this is created, we need to head over to the Fulfilment tab and create our shipping option(s).
+Once this is created, we need to head over to the Fulfillment tab and create our shipping option(s).

-Remember: You can create multiple shipping options for your product and have different countries/locations charged different amounts.
+Remember: You can create multiple shipping options for your product and have different countries/locations charged different amounts, or even restrict the product to be shown to only a specific region.
 Only the options available to your customers will be shown.

 You can learn more about creating shipping options and the different options available to you here.

-In this example, I’ve selected Kunaki as my fulfilment provider as I’m going to send my customer a DVD and I want them to pay 4.99 for the shipping.
+In this example, I’ve selected Vervante as my fulfillment provider as I’m going to send my customer a physical book, and I want them to pay 4.99 for the shipping.

 So now when I save my product, my customer will pay nothing for the product, and they will pay $4.99 shipping if they are in the USA.
 I could have a different shipping rule for everywhere else and charge them a different amount if I wanted, or I could set my shipping option to be available worldwide at this price.